+Tip everything into a food processor.
 Add the thyme, salt, black pepper, mace and ginger and blitz to combine.
-Add the cream, 3 ounces of the butte, and blitz until super-smooth.
+Add the cream, 3 ounces of the butter, and blitz until super-smooth.

 Using a fine sieve, push the liver mousse through the remove any lumps or remaining bits of connective tissue into a bowl.
 Using a wooden spoon whip the mousse once again and now it will be light and airy and exceedingly smooth.